 2019 Faculty and Staff Award Recipients

-In 2020 CNAS recognized outstanding faculty and staff for the ninth straight year.
-This year our celebration is virtual for now but we will be together soon!
 The award winners were nominated by departmental personnel committees, department heads, or students.
 The nominations were then reviewed by a faculty committee for the faculty/staff awards and by a student committee for the student-nominated award.
-Dean Jahnke is proud to announce the following award winners for 2020!
+Dean Jahnke is proud to announce the following award winners for 2019!

 Atwood Research and Teaching Award

 The Atwood Research and Teaching Award was endowed by Dr. Jerry Atwood a 1964 graduate of MSU and now an internationally known chemist.
 He started his career at University of Alabama in 1967 but was the department head at University of Missouri-Columbia from 1994 to 2016.
 In addition, he was appointed a Curators Professor starting in 1999.
 The award winner receives a certificate and $2500 to be spent over the next year on students, research supplies, summer salary or travel.
-Previous award winners include: John Havel (2012, BIO), Day Ligon (2013, BIO), Bob Pavlowsky (2014, GGP), Paul Durham (2015, BIO), Nick Gerasimchuk (2016, CHM), Bob Mayanovic (2017, PAMS), Kyoungtae Kim (2018, BIO), Kartik Ghosh (2019, PAMS).
+Previous award winners include: John Havel (2012, BIO), Day Ligon (2013, BIO), Bob Pavlowsky (2014, GGP), Paul Durham (2015, BIO), Nick Gerasimchuk (2016, CHM), Bob Mayanovic (2017, PAMS), and Kyoungtae Kim (2018, BIO).

 CNAS Excellence Awards for Staff